-

 👉 This itinerary can serve as a guide for a first trip to Austria, or be adapted to suit your pace, your starting point/destination, and your preferences.

-The goal is simple: to provide you with a clear, concrete, and easy-to-customize foundation for building your own road trip.
+The goal is simple: to provide you with a clear, practical, and easily customizable framework for planning your own road trip in Austria.

 NB: The route can be traveled in either direction, but we recommend Vienna as the starting point or destination.